brandlewco/blumberg-law/content/pages/attorney-profile.md

     readMoreLinkLabel: See All Testimonials
     subtitle: >-
-      Hear directly from our clients why Bruce is your best choice for criminal defense and family law lawyer.
+      Hear directly from our clients why Bruce is your best choice for criminal defense and family law lawyer in Arizona.
   - type: FeaturedCasesSection
     elementId: ''
     showDate: true